2Fake/devolo_plc_api/README.md

 await asyncio.gather(*[device.async_disconnect() for device in devices.values()])
 ```

-Or in a synchronious setup:
+Or in a synchronous setup:

 ```python
 from devolo_plc_api.network import discover_network